ShenghaoisYummy/longton-automation-summarizer/README.md

 # Automation Summarizer Backend

-Minimal starter scaffold for the Longton Legal workflow summarizer.
+Minimal Node.js + TypeScript scaffold for the Longton Legal workflow summarizer.
 The layout keeps the codebase small while leaving clear seams for scaling into more services later.

 ## Directory Layout